sebdehne/dehnes.com/posts/2021-03-31-DehneEVSE.md

 ![PCB assembled](/images/dehneevse/20210331_122603.jpg "PCB assembled")

 ### BOM PCB
-There is the Bill of Materials for the main logic board:
+Here is the Bill of Materials for the main logic board:

 | Part                           | Reference     | Cost in EUR |
 |--------------------------------|---------------|-------------|